 What Were the Problems with the AVMA and FDA Reports?

 Firstly, the publication of the AVMA article was premature and lacked scientific verification for the claims made.
-A causal mechanism was not established and the numbers of dogs affected, compared to the overall population of dogs, was very small.
-The percentage of dogs affected was actually less than the percentage of dogs which develop DCM genetically.
+A causal mechanism was not established, and the numbers of dogs affected, compared to the overall population of dogs, was very small.
+The percentage of dogs affected was actually less than the percentage of dogs which developed DCM genetically.